 3. Electronics Manufacturing

-Reshoring of electronics production creates demand for:
+Reshoring of electronics production creates demand across the value chain:

 4. Pharmaceutical and Chemical Manufacturing